How People Are Verifying Content In The Age Of Artificial Intelligence

 People Are Reading With More Care

 A nice change happening now is that readers are not only reading for speed.
 They are also reading for clarity.
-If a quote looks important, they check where it came from.
+A quote looks important, they check where it came from.
 If a photo feels surprising, they look at the context.
 If a video clip sounds serious, they try to understand the full story.

 Simple Checks Are Becoming A Daily Habit